py-universe/django-rest-cli/README.md

 The generated project comes with a nice Readme containing the steps for running the project

-### Step-3: Create a New Apps in your Project
+### Step-3: Create New Apps in your Project
 - Run ```dr-cli startapps app1_name app2_name app3_name``` to create multiple Django apps in your project.

 - Running the above command will create all your apps.
 Name validations would also be performed as shown in the image below:

 <img src="https://github.com/py-universe/django-rest-cli/blob/docs/assets/createapps.PNG">

-**Note** Make sure to add your successfully created apps to the list of INSTALLED APPS
+**Note** Make sure to add your created apps to the list of INSTALLED APPS

 ### Step-4: Generate CRUD Endpoints for your Apps